 One of the best features of 1OAK is its ability to be separated into two different rooms.
 This guarantees that, if you're not into crowded special events, you may still have the ability to enjoy yourself in an entirely different experience.
 Both rooms are wired and outfitted with separate sound systems, so, when divided, the experience from one room to the next may differ quite a bit.
 Even if partying isn't quite what you're looking for, there's still room in 1OAK for a little bit of pleasant conversation without having to scream over music.

 There are some things very unique about the Bellagio's Hyde.
-For one, it is the only nightclub to be right next to Bellagio's dancing water fountains, allowing VIP guests an undoubtedly perfect view of the water show.
+For one, it is the only spot to be right next to Bellagio's dancing water fountains, allowing VIP guests an undoubtedly perfect view of the water show.
 Additionally, before it opens its doors to the night crowd, Hyde provides a little evening dining in one portion of its uniquely styled space.
-Finally, Hyde somehow manages to combine the fun and excitement of a nightclub with the tone down atmosphere of a high end lounge.
+Finally, Hyde somehow manages to combine the fun and excitement of a nightlife with the tone down atmosphere of a high end lounge.

 Though the Italian villa decor may lead one to believe that Hyde is a place only for stuck up snobs, the expertly mixed beverages and continuous string of music speak differently.
 This quaint little establishment, though it has no centralized dance floor, can throw a party like the best of them.
-The lack of a dance floor ensures that the entirety of the club is a dancing space, giving guests the ability to simply start moving once their favorite music starts playing.
+The lack of a dance floor ensures that the entirety is a dancing space, giving guests the ability to simply start moving once their favorite music starts playing.

 TAO is almost a staple of the Las Vegas nightlife, being the oldest nightclub on the Strip.
 Despite it's age, though, TAO has no problem holding strong and continuously drawing in an exciting crowd.
 Located right off the main entrance of the Venetian, the popularity of TAO can be seen when the line at the door snakes around the entrance foyer.
 TAO's entertainment is top of the line, which explains why this legacy venue has been able to survive through the ups and downs.
-It also stands that the frequent celebrity guests help to entice the crowd, continuously drawing attention to this Eastern Asian-themed nightclub.
+It also stands that the frequent celebrity guests help to entice the crowd, continuously drawing attention to this Eastern Asian-themed venue.

 By today's standards, TAO is a little smaller than usual, but in this classic establishment, that only means the party is more tight knit.
 Whether you planned on it or not, you will immediately find yourself drawn into dancing with the crowd rather than near it.
 You will find yourself making friends and acquaintances and will get a sense of camaraderie, something that larger spaces rarely allow for.

 Caesar's Palace is one of Sin City's more upper crust establishments.
 The Grecian theme allows for some pretty nifty aesthetics including towering columns and gorgeous fountains within the Forum Shops.
-This attractive look and impressive design carries over into the palace's very upscale nightclub, Pure.
-Though it may not look like it at first, Pure houses one of the hottest parties to be found on the Last Vegas Strip.
-Looking more like a pristine lounge or high end restaurant, Pure is doused in a soft purple glow and filled with sleek, comfortable furnishings that make it difficult to decide whether to sit or join in on the fun on the dance floor.
+This attractive look and impressive design carries over into the palace's very upscale nightclub, Omnia.
+Though it may not look like it at first, Omnia houses one of the hottest parties to be found on the Last Vegas Strip.
+Looking more like a pristine lounge or high end restaurant, Omnia is doused in a soft purple glow and filled with sleek, comfortable furnishings that make it difficult to decide whether to sit or join in on the fun on the dance floor.

 Fueling Pure's party are resident DJs Cassanova, Shift, Cyperkid, Eric Delux, and Joey Mazzola.
 Each entertainer knows what it takes to get people on the dance floor and can hold their own as the night wears on.
 Guests looking for a quieter space to relax in can escape to the Red Room, which tones down everything to offer a nice conversation room.